-Bluetooth is a wireless method of transferring information from one device to another.
+Most people are familiar with Bluetooth and have been so for a while.
+People have been using the technology even before there were smartphones to wirelessly transfer information from one device to another.
 In most cases, Bluetooth is more secure than Wi-Fi.
-As with any wireless system, though, your data may be transferred to others you did not intend to have access to your information.
-And it’s not only the music streaming to your Bluetooth headphones that may be compromised.
+However, as with any wireless system, your data could be transferred to others who you did not intend to have access to your information.
+And it’s not only music streaming to your Bluetooth headphones that may be compromised.
 Bluetooth could disclose a great deal of data from your mobile phone, laptop, or computer.
-It’s time you were aware of the security and privacy risks of using Bluetooth.
+It’s therefore time that you were aware of the security and privacy risks of using Bluetooth.

 How Bluetooth Works

 Bluetooth is a wireless connection that connects different devices, such as your phone and your laptop.
 This way you can exchange data between the devices without the need for a USB cable or another cable connection.
 Bluetooth technology makes use of short-wavelength UHF radio waves to establish a connection and is therefore essentially a radio connection.
 Bluetooth operates at frequencies between 2.402 and 2.480 GHz.

 Bluetooth devices must be in close proximity of one another to be able to exchange information, usually within a distance of 10 meters.
 Because the broadcast signals are very weak, they usually have no effect on other devices operating at the same frequency.

 When you connect a Bluetooth device with another one for the first time, you must approve the new connection.
 This makes the connection relatively secure.
 Once the device has connected for the first time, usually your smartphone or computer will remember the other device and will connect automatically, if both have Bluetooth activated.